teresamcgarry/diabetes/README.md

 **Statistical Analysis and Why Chosen/Data analysis methods used and their limitation/alternative approaches**

-To understand relationships and identify predictors, the following methods were used:
+To explore variable relationships and determine the most influential predictors of diabetes risk, several complementary analytical approaches were applied:

-- Correlation analysis
+- Correlation analysis to assess linear associations between key features.

-- Logistic regression
+- Multinomial logistic regression and binary logistic regression to quantify the strength and direction of relationships between predictors and diabetes outcomes.

-- Additional statistical tests as appropriate
+- Random Forest modelling, including systematic hyperparameter tuning, to capture nonlinear relationships and interaction effects while evaluating variable importance.

-Limitations and alternative approaches are discussed in the analysis notebooks.
+This anlysis is fully documented in the training and analysis notebook.

 **Data Visualisation**